QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 # Create a new firewall filtering chain for my service
 if iptables -w -N MY-HTTPS; then

-# Add a filtering rule if it did not exit (to avoid cluter if script executed multiple times)
+# Add a filtering rule if it did not exist (to avoid clutter if script executed multiple times)
   iptables -w -A MY-HTTPS -s 192.168.x.0/24 -j ACCEPT

 fi